NativeScript/plugins/packages/ionic-portals/README.md

 IonicPortalManager.register(apiKey)
 ```

 Registers portals.
-Call it when the app boots, in the handler of the `Application.launchEvent` event.
+Call it in the `main.ts` file, before the app boots, in the handler of the `Application.launchEvent` event.

 | Parameter | Type | Description
 |:----------|:-----|:-----------